 Magento is an open-source platform that provides an easy way to customize themes.
 Each Magento theme offers basic features like a responsive website layout, easy installation, and support for multiple languages.
 However, the platform also provides creative control, allowing you to install themes through Composer or by manually uploading the files.

 If you don’t have the time or expertise to create a custom theme, you can buy one from a third-party marketplace like ThemeForest.
 The price of decent Magento 2 themes starts from around $99, but it can go higher depending on the features and complexity of the design.

 If you’re looking to create a custom theme, hiring a developer is the best option.
 Depending on the level of customization you need, the costs for design are likely to start from $500.

 WooCommerce Development & Design Costs

-It’s important for you to backup your WordPress site frequently to ensure that you don’t lose data.
-If you choose WooCommerce, you won’t have to spend a lot on setting up the theme.
+If you choose WooCommerce, however, you won’t have to spend a lot on setting up the theme.